 Required Research Timeline

-To assure that graduation occurs within the student’s expected time frame, capstone research and seminar learning experiences (BIOL 495, 496, and 497) must be completed in the sequence outlined below.
+To assure that graduation occurs within the student’s expected time frame, care must be taken to fulfill the requirements for completing your major’s capstone research seminar learning experiences.
 Breaking the sequence, skipping a requirement, or failing to complete events by required dates will delay graduation.

 - Complete BIOL 130 and NSCI 220 prior to attaining 60 credits.